confiq/wiki-annotate/README.md

 # wiki-annotate

-same as git annotate but for wiki
+same as git annotate but for wikipedia markup language

+## How to use

+TODO

 ## development